JorgiEagle/JorgiEagle/README.md

 - Always open to new ideas, any suggestions welcome
 - Check out my [LinkedIn](https://www.linkedin.com/in/jackwjorgensen/)

+## Currently

+I'm currently working with the University of Manchester, helping out in the geography department I'm helping them start a GitHub for one of their research projects: [UKFDRS](https://ukfdrs.com)

 ## Projects

 A mix of personal and University projects, so far